 The Millennium Film Journal was launched in 1978.
 Currently led by Senior Editor Grahame Weinbren, it is now the oldest continuously published journal of artist’s cinema in the world, known for diversity and quality of thought.
 In 1999 Guttenplan established an in-house gallery devoted to exhibitions of visual art by and about media artists, and soon after added digital cinema to media instruction available at “no or low cost”.

 In its early history Millennium occupied various locations in lower Manhattan, including a loft space on Great Jones Street (1969-1974), before settling in a long-term home in a city-owned building at 66 East 4th Street in 1974.
 In 2011 the building was acquired by Millennium’s co-tenant, La Mama theater company.
-Faced with a radical increase in rent, Jay Hudson led a member movement to elect a new governing board, and upon Howard Guttenplan’s retirement, became Executive Director in 2012.
-He directed negotiations to extricate the organization from its lease, and led Millennium through the very difficult transition to a new organizational paradigm and location.
+Faced with a radical increase in rent, a member movement elected a new governing board, and upon Howard Guttenplan’s retirement in 2012 directed negotiations to extricate the organization from its lease, and led Millennium through the very difficult transition to a new organizational paradigm and location.
 In June 2013, MFW moved across the Williamsburg Bridge to Bushwick, Brooklyn, an emerging focal point of visual art in New York City.
 It is currently housed at Fire Proof at 119 Ingraham Street in Bushwick.

 Peter Kingsbury served as Executive Director from September 2013 through October 2015.
 With zero funding, he implemented a program of distributed volunteer leadership, adding posts such as Programming Director, Equipment Manager, and MFJ Managing Editor, and support posts such as Archivist, Bookkeeper, and Screening Committee.
 Full seasons of Personal Cinema screenings were restored, following a principle of open programming, and in 2013-14 six workshops were mounted.
 New Bylaws were introduced to improve governance accountability and transparency.